taennan/point-nd/README.md

 The above methods are not implemented for PointND's with more than 4 dimensions.

 We must use indexing instead.
-See the documentation for other crates which make direct indexing easier
+See the [documentation][docs] for other crates which make direct indexing easier

 ```rust